Certain words that are called power words, emotive words or trigger words all mean the same thing.

 Nothing much has changed, even with the enormous advances in technology.
 From the chisel to the Internet, people are still emotive and react to certain powerful words and phrases more than others.

-Trigger words should not be confused with clickbait.
+Trigger words in SEO content writing should not be confused with clickbait.

 Most powerful words work because they are short, simple, everyday words that you include in a headline, article title or body text to add appeal.
 They are also highly effective in email subject lines.